-There's no shortage of variety in the landscape of digital cameras nowadays, with models designed to cater to a wide range of budgets and experience levels.
+There's no shortage of variety in digital cameras nowadays, with models designed to cater to a wide range of budgets and experience levels.
 These include conventional DSLR cameras with familiar ergonomics and large lens ecosystems, smaller mirrorless models with cutting-edge autofocus systems, and pocket-friendly point-and-shoots, not to mention more niche models like retro-chic rangefinder-style cameras and bridge cameras with built-in super-zoom lenses.
 With such a wide range of cameras, it can be hard to narrow down your options.

-While the models we've looked at have fallen into the high-end range, there are also a lot of great options for those who are just starting or are on a tighter budget, and the Nikon Z 50 is one of the best mid-range cameras we've tested.
-It handles well, with a generous handgrip, a nice viewfinder, and well-placed controls.
-It's relatively portable but not so small as to feel uncomfortable in the hand, and you can fit it with any of Nikon's Z-series lenses, including higher-end full-frame options, so it's a solid camera to grow with if you're just starting.
+While a higher-end full-frame camera like the ones mentioned above will get you the best image quality, APS-C options are a great way for novice and intermediate users to save a bit of money.
+As far as mid-range options go, you can't go wrong with the Nikon Z 50.
+Like the Nikon Z 6II, it has amazing ergonomics, with a generous handgrip, a nice viewfinder, and well-placed controls.
+It's also relatively portable but not so small as to feel uncomfortable in the hand, and you can fit it with any of Nikon's Z-series lenses, including higher-end full-frame options, so it's a solid camera to grow with if you're just starting.

 Sep 23, 2022: Overhauled structure and picks for clarity and to better reflect current market conditions.

 Our recommendations above are what we think are currently the best digital cameras for most people to buy, according to their needs.
 We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).

 If you would like to choose for yourself, here's the list of all our camera reviews.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.